-- How We Designed Our Budget Step 8– Knowing our Coupon Savings
+- How We Designed Our Budget Step 8– Knowing Coupon Savings

-- How We Designed Our Budget Step 9– Reading Our Bills
+- How We Designed Our Budget Step 9– Reading Bills

 - How We Designed Our Budget Step 10– Projected Expenses

-- Chequing– This is the bank account where all of our debt gets paid from.
+- Chequing– This is the bank account from which all our debt gets paid.

 - Emergency Savings Account– This is a high-interest savings account.